You are hereResources / Glossary of Neuroscience Terms

 neural circuit

-the set of neurons that are connected in sequence to produce a sensation, behavior, or function; neural pathway or network (Bead Neuron)
+the set of neurons that are connected in sequence to produce a sensation, behavior, or function; neural pathway or network; see circuit (Bead Neuron)

 neural pathway